U.S. judge rejects NYC police settlement over Muslim surveillance

 "This development is an opportunity to put the strongest safeguards in place, and we are eager to discuss the court’s suggestions with the NYPD and the city," the group said.

+New York City law department spokesman Nick Paolucci said in a statement the city was disappointed to some extent that the judge did not approve the settlement.

+"That said, we will explore ways to address the concerns raised by the judge," Paolucci added.

 Following the attacks of Sept.
-11, 2001, the department pursued an aggressive surveillance program that sent undercover officers into Muslim neighborhoods, organizations and mosques.
+11, 2001, the New York Police Department pursued an aggressive surveillance program that sent undercover officers into Muslim neighborhoods, organizations and mosques.

 The tactics, which became widely known after a series of reports by the Associated Press, were criticized by civil rights advocates as unconstitutional.